 Cut ribs into pieces; grill 4 inches from coals for 30 minutes.

-Combine reserved pineapple juice with tomato sauce, onion, green pepper, vinegar and Worcestershire sauce; simmer for 20 minutes.
+Combine reserved pineapple juice with tomato sauce, onion, green pepper, vinegar, brown sugar and Worcestershire sauce; simmer for 20 minutes.

 Baste ribs with sauce and cook 20 minutes longer; add pineapple to grill last 5 minutes of cooking time.